mantoufan/yzhanTranslator/README.md

 ### Basic Usage Example

-Here’s how you can use **YZhanJSONTranslater** to translate a JSON object with caching settings:
+Here’s how you can use **YZhanJSONTranslater** to translate a JSON object with caching and timeout settings:

 ```php
 use YZhanJSONTranslater\YZhanJSONTranslater;